CVE-2019-5481

 During such kerberos FTP data transfer, the server sends data to curl in blocks with the 32 bit size of each block first and then that amount of data immediately following.

-In practical terms, an up to 4 GB memory area may very well be fine to allocate on a modern 64 bit system but on 32 bit systems it will fail.
+In practical terms, an up to 4 GB memory area may very well be fine to allocate on a modern 64 bit system but on 32 bit systems it fails.

 Kerberos FTP is a rarely used protocol with curl.
 Also, Kerberos authentication is usually only attempted and used with servers that the client has a previous association with.